MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

 1. Select **File** > **Open Folder**.

-1. Go to the location where you've cloned teams-ai repo and select the **teams-ai** folder.
+1. Go to the location where you cloned teams-ai repo and select the **teams-ai** folder.

 1. Select **Select Folder**.